w3c/wai-wcag-em/procedure.md

 <p class="methodology-requirement"><strong id="req1b">Methodology Requirement 1.2:</strong> Select a target WCAG 2 <a href="https://www.w3.org/TR/WCAG22/#cc1">conformance level</a> (“A”, “AA”, or “AAA”) for the evaluation.</p>

-Part of initiating the evaluation process is to define the target WCAG 2 conformance level ("A", "AA", or "AAA") for evaluation.
 WCAG 2 Level AA is the generally accepted and recommended target.

-<p class="note">It is often useful to evaluate beyond the conformance target of the digital product to get a more complete picture of its accessibility performance.
-For example, while a product might not fully meet a particular conformance level, it might meet individual requirements from a higher conformance level.
-Having this information can help plan future improvements more effectively.</p>
+<p class="note">It is often useful to evaluate beyond the conformance target of the digital product.
+For example, a product might meet individual requirements from a higher conformance level.
+Documenting this information can help plan future improvements more effectively.</p>

 #### Step 1.3: Define an Accessibility Support Baseline {#step1c}

 <p class="methodology-requirement"><strong id="req1c">Methodology Requirement 1.3:</strong> Define the web browser, assistive technologies and other <a href="https://www.w3.org/TR/WCAG22/#dfn-useragent">user agents</a> for which features provided on the digital product are to be <a href="https://www.w3.org/TR/WCAG22/#dfn-accessibility-supported">accessibility supported</a>.</p>

-Particularly for new technologies it is not always possible to ensure that every accessibility feature provided on a digital product, such as a 'show captions' function in a media player, is supported by every possible combination of operating system, web browser, assistive technology, and other user agents.
+Particularly for new technologies it is not always possible to ensure that every accessibility feature provided on a digital product, such as a “Show captions” function in a media player, is supported by every possible combination of operating system, web browser, assistive technology, and other user agents.
 WCAG 2 does not pre-define which combinations of features and technologies must be supported as this depends on the particular context of the product, including its language, the technologies that are used to create the content, and the user agents currently available.
 [Understanding Accessibility Support](https://www.w3.org/WAI/WCAG22/Understanding/conformance#accessibility-support) provides more guidance on the WCAG 2 concept of _accessibility support_.

 During this step the evaluator determines the minimum set of combinations of operating systems, web browsers, assistive technologies, and other user agents that the product is expected to work with, and that is in-line with the WCAG 2 guidance on accessibility support (linked above).
 This step is carried out in consultation with the evaluation commissioner to ensure common expectation for the targeted level of accessibility support.
 The product's owner and product's developer may also have such a list of combinations that the product was designed to support, which could be a starting point for this step.
 Depending on the purpose of the evaluation such a list may need to be updated, for example to assess how well the product works with more current browsers.